avg —

 Instructions

-Add diced peeled potatoes to the container.
+Add the peeled, diced potato to the pan.

-Pour in the recommended amount of liquid for proper finished cooking medium.
+Pour in the recommended amount of liquid.

 Tips